matheustecchio/Go-Bank/docs/ACKNOWLEDGMENTS.md

 # Acknowledgments

-This project is a product of collaboration with several talented individuals.
+This project is a product of collaboration with talented individuals.
 We would like to thank to everyone who has contributed.

 ## Contributors
 - **[Matheus Tecchio](@matheustecchio):** Code Owner and Admin.